deltaquebec/hangtext/README.md

 ## Acknowledgments

 Conceptual grounding from the manuscript and typographic traditions discussed in the documentation, Codex Sinaiticus to Jerome to Harrison, and from the typographic cueing literature.
-Thanks to the maintainers of `hanging` and `hang` for the prior work, and to the LaTeX tagging project, whose block implementation shaped the 3.0 architecture.
+Thanks to Peter R. Wilson and Andreas Nolda of `hanging` and `hang` for the prior work, and to the LaTeX tagging project, whose block implementation shaped the 3.0 architecture.

 ## See also